Starting on day one, we'll implement a rapid series of bold reforms to restore our nation to full prosperity.

 That means talking about what is happening in our skies and not feeling ashamed to talk about things we do not understand, but instead studying them and investigating them, not poo-pooing them, right?

-like we've seen in the news in the past.
+Like we've seen in the news in the past.

 People have seen them all over Jersey.

-Uh I was concerned even flying into LaGuardia because I was like, what is going on here?
+I was concerned even flying into LaGuardia because I was like, what is going on here?

-Uh and I know the president was concerned about this as well.
+And I know the president was concerned about this as well.

 We have a couple of clips we want to play for you.